ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/alert.rst

 .. method:: asTip()

   Marks the alert as a tip alert.
+This should be used very sparingly, if at all.
+For instance, in the entire application, it is **only** used natively in the Email Notification templates, to advise the site builder of what variables are available to the template without having to look in the documentation.

   :returns: $this
   :rtype: Alert